Yanndd1/rewheel/Readme.md

 #### `enableChargeAndRide`
 Resolves Error 21 by removing the charger connected check. **Untested / experimental: use with caution.**

+## Reading and Writing Firmware

+### Dumping Firmware
+- Firmware is not provided for copyright reasons.
+Instructions for dumping your Onewheel firmware are provided [here](docs/DumpFirmware.md). **Warning: it's not for the faint of heart.**

+### Flashing Firmware
+- Instructions to flash your Onewheel are located [here](docs/FlashFirmware.md).
+Thankfully, this is significantly easier than dumping the firmware to begin with.

 ## Disclaimer
 - Firmware is not provided for copyright reasons.
 You will need to dump the firmware from a Onewheel that you own and then flash it back.
 Instructions are provided [here](docs/DumpFirmware.md). **Warning: it's not for the faint of heart.**
 - Firmware dumping process hasn't yet been tried for the GT.
 Since it uses an STM32F4, a different exploit needs to be written.